How to securely access your Synology NAS drive with Enclave¶

 - An Enclave account (Register here, for free)

-- A Synology NAS drive running at least DSM 7.0 (currently in Beta)
+- A Synology NAS drive running at least DSM 7.0

 - Administrative access to your Synology NAS drive